-Flan is one of the easiest and most delicious Spanish desserts.
-Homemade flan is well worth making, I hope you’ll try it!
+This authentic Spanish flan is one of the easiest and most delicious Spanish desserts.
+Homemade flan is well worth making, and I hope you'll try it!

+- This flan has the right texture.
 A good flan has the texture of a just-firm-enough custard.
 It should wiggle and jiggle on the spoon, and still be silky smooth when you bite into it.
-The sticky sauce on top is a simple caramel; just melted sugar that goes into the ramekin before the custard mixture.

 Key Ingredients